Accounts

 proposed user object with all the automatically generated fields

-required for the user to log in, including the `_id`.
+required for the user to log in, including a temporary `_id` (the final _id is

 The function should return the user document (either the one passed in or a